Perivel/swindle.js/README.md

 - [Specification](packages/specification/README.md): An implementation of the specification pattern.
 - [Structs](packages/structs/README.md): Implementations of common data structures.

+# Contributing
+See the [Contribution Guidelines](.github/CONTRIBUTING.md) for information about contributing to SwindleJS.

 # License
 Swindle is provided under the MIT License.